kaustuvkunal/map-reduce/src/main/java/com/kk/mapreduce/writables/README.md

 - To overcome, hadoop defines their own datatype  known as writable
 - WritableCompareble is a writable which is also comparable
-- All MapReduce keys are instance of writablecomparable  and all values are instance of Writable.
+- All MapReduce keys are instance of writablecomparable  and all values are instance of Writable
--User can write their own writable type by implementing writable interface
+- User can write their own writable type by implementing writable interface

 ### Package contain following Custom-Writable